wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 Using the built in ``LEDPattern.rainbow`` method, we can create a pattern that displays a full rainbow across an entire LED strip.
 Then, by calling ``scrollAtAbsoluteSpeed`` we can make it animate and cycle around the strip. ``rainbow`` accepts two arguments - one for the saturation and one for the value, expressed as a number from 0 to 255.

+.. note:: Animating effects like scrolling use the :ref:`Java units library <docs/software/basic-programming/java-units:The Java Units Library>` and the :ref:`C++ units library <docs/software/basic-programming/cpp-units:The C++ Units Library>` for speeds and durations.

 The base rainbow pattern will look like this:

 .. image:: images/rainbow.png